Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Foundation before supplementation

-Sleep deprivation alone reduces cognitive performance by 25-40% (Goel et al.) – a larger deficit than any supplement can offset.
+Sleep deprivation produces cognitive deficits equivalent to mild alcohol intoxication (Goel et al.) – a larger deficit than any supplement can offset.
+Chronic restriction to six hours per night accumulates the same impairment as going 48 hours without sleep.
 Most people chase stack upgrades while neglecting the foundation that sets their ceiling.

 Sleep first